 Don’t try and reinvent the wheel, talk about things you know.
-If you’re a garage talk about the common things that can go wrong with a car, how you can easily fix some of these things, what can save you money.
+If you’re a garage talk about the common things that can go wrong with a car, how you can easily fix some of these things or that you can get more info about cars her, what can save you money.
 If you’re a sports club talk about exercises you can do in isolation, the importance of stretching, how to eat healthily.
 Basically, just write about subjects that show that you are knowledgable in your chosen field.
 Be as helpful as possible to build respect from your audience – which in turn creates a connection.

 Remember that although you are being helpful, you want these people to work with you.
 Remember to put CTA (calls to action – basically messages or button that pushes the viewer to do something you want them to do) messages throughout your post.
 These could be links to a contact form or a button saying… CALL NOW!

 6. Big and bold